-There shall be DC overvoltage protection so that if the DC voltage rises to the pre-set limit, the UPS shall shut down automatically and initiate an uninterrupted load transfer to bypass, or disconnect the battery via the DC breaker(s) in the battery string.
+- There shall be DC and AC overvoltage protection so that if the DC voltage rises to the pre-set limit due to output voltage conditions or other cause except an AC input overvoltage, the UPS shall shut down automatically, initiate an uninterrupted load transfer to bypass and disconnect the battery via the DC breaker(s) in the battery string. - If the DC overvoltage is due to an AC input overvoltage condition exceeding the pre-set limits, the UPS shall have the capability to open the internal or remote breaker feeding the rectifier, support the load on battery and reclose the breaker automatically when input conditions return to acceptable levels. - For over voltages on the AC input see Section 2.3.1-7 input Overvoltage protection